rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Observables/Observable-basics.md

 **Most simply, **observables** are lazy collections of multiple values over time.
 Instead of thinking about it as a singular event or piece of data that we use at a single point in time, it should be thought about as a collection of events or pieces of data over a period of time.
 "A stream is a sequence of data elements made available over time".**

+#### Observable is an abstraction of asynchronous stream of data.
+For example, when we look at Observable<string>, it represents a stream of strings which will be delivered one by one over the time.

 **If you are used to utilizing promises or something more obscure you will most likely implement code that is only run once and then succeed or fail.
 Observables, on the other hand, are data streams.
 They can keep emitting values and any subscriptions will receive and process them separately at the time they each arrive.**

 Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
 The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.